-In 2018, the City created a Homeless Census.
-The results of the census were that 86 homeless individuals were living in Newport Beach.
+In 2018, the City created a Homeless Census, which counted 86 homeless individuals living in Newport Beach.
 Using the results of the census as a guide, the City was able to take more action.
 The City deployed behavioral health outreach and engagement workers into the community at more frequent intervals and established a homeless outreach team including a Homeless Liaison Police Officer, a Homelessness Coordinator, along with various service providers working on outreach and engagement to assist in finding shelter.
 In addition, the City entered into a contract with City Net in March 2019, to provide direct engagement with the individuals experiencing homelessness, along with referrals and linkages to care and services.

 The County of Orange has divided the region into three Service Planning Areas (SPA): North, Central and South.
 Newport Beach was assigned to the Central Region.
 This SPA classification is important in that the City can only enter in region-wide partnerships with their fellow designated Central Region cities to provide shelter space.

 The City is committed to providing resources and assistance to homeless individuals and establishing linkages with providers that will assist those individuals in securing permanent housing.
-To find out more about what the City is doing in regards to the issues of homelessness, click here.
+To find out more click here.

 Visit the Document and Resources page to view the full 2019 Orange County Point in Time Count Report, along with other information about homelessness in Orange County.